-An authorized representative must schedule a consultation with a Student Activities staff member before the request is approved.
+An officer must schedule a consultation with a Student Activities staff member before the request is approved.

 Student organizations may sponsor slide shows or films on campus provided they comply with all copyright regulations.
 This policy means that student organizations must obtain permission from the individuals who own the rights to the film prior to showing the film.
-For more information about obtaining rights to films, refer to www.mplc.com.
+This also applies to virtual movie night events on campus.
+Student organizations should not utilize streaming platforms (Netflix, Hulu etc.) or video conferencing platforms (Zoom etc.) to show films on campus.
+For more information about obtaining rights to films, refer to www.mplc.com and www.swank.com.

 Filming on Campus

 Student organizations may film their on-campus events strictly for archival purposes.
-Film recordings may not be used for any other purposes, including but not limited to: recruitment videos, videos used for the promotion of the student organization or videos used for the promotion of the student organization events.
-In addition, film footage may not be posted on any public Web sites, such as the student organization's site, You Tube, etc.
+Film recordings may be used for: recruitment videos, videos used for the promotion of the student organization or videos used for the promotion of the student organization events.
+Film footage may be posted on the student organization's site and social media pages.

 The filming of student organization events for archival purposes does not require a permit from the Office of Public Affairs.
-Information regarding filming procedures for other types of filming can be found on the Office of Public Affairs Web site.
+Information regarding filming procedures for other types of filming can be found at University Communications' Student Filming web page.

-If you have questions regarding student organization film policy on campus, please contact Student Activities.
+If you have questions regarding student organization film policy on campus, please contact Student Activities at 512-471-3065.

 The University follows all local and state health and sanitation regulations and guidelines with regard to food handling.
 Students must have a current food distribution permit to distribute or sell food and beverages on or in university properties, including off-campus preparation for distribution or sale on campus.

 The site and facilities for on-campus preparation of food or beverages must have a permit issued by Environmental Health and Safety (EHS).
 Student organizations must obtain food permits from EHS seven days in advance of their event.
-For more information about the sale or distribution of food on campus or to download the necessary permits, please visit http://ehs.utexas.edu/programs/foodandwater/food-safety.php.
-You may also contact the Office of Environmental Health and Safety by telephoning 512-471-3511 or visiting in person at Service Building (SER) 202.
+For more information about the sale or distribution of food on campus or to download the necessary permits, please visit Environmental Health and Safety's Food Safety web page.
+You may also contact the Office of Environmental Health and Safety by telephoning 512-471-3511.

 Fundraising on Campus